Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Legal expert evaluation

 \section{Legal expert evaluation}

-Expert A adopts evaluation guidelines of \citet{chalkidis_paragraph-level_2021}, since they employ a legal expert to annotate the rationales from the ECtHR cases in the similar manner.
-For expert B, we develop our guidelines as there are not specific instructions for this task in the literature.
-Notice that our guidelines include 2 more parts than we employ in this work, namely local rationale support and ex-post sufficiency.
-During our experiments we realized that neither local rationale support nor ex-post sufficiency provide us sufficient information in the legal domain application.
+Expert A follows evaluation guidelines of \citet{chalkidis_paragraph-level_2021}, who similarly employ a legal expert to annotate the rationales from the ECtHR cases in the similar manner.
+For expert B, we develop our guidelines as there are not task-specific instructions in the literature.
+These guidelines are broader than what we use in this paper and also cover local rationale support and ex-post sufficiency.
+In our experiments, however, we found that neither local rationale support nor ex-post sufficiency provided sufficiently informative signals for the legal application.
+Thus, we focus here on the global support and sufficiency criteria.